 Normally there are both academic and financial consequences to a course or program withdrawal.

-To withdraw from a program, you must notify the college in writing of your intent to withdraw from a program.
-Simply complete, sign, and submit a Program Withdrawal form (42K pdf) to the Office of the Registrar.
+To withdraw from a program, you must notify the college in writing of your intent to withdraw.
+Complete, sign, and submit a Program Withdrawal form (42K pdf) to the Office of the Registrar.
 Remember to return all outstanding book rentals and materials, or these will be charged to your student account.
 Non-attendance is not considered an official notice of withdrawal.

-A student wishing to return to NorQuest to continue the program he or she was previously registered in must reapply to the program, pay the application fee, and meet the admission requirements.
+A student wishing to return to NorQuest following a program withdrawal must reapply to the program, pay the application fee, and meet the admission requirements.

 The college has the right to withdraw a student for failure to comply with college policies, including lack of academic progress, academic misconduct, non-academic misconduct, poor attendance, or non-payment of fees.